Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 Here is displayed in numbers how many mice have been caught (eaten!) and how many have escaped.

-### **Game Prompt Area**
+### **Game State Area**

-Messages are displayed here to inform the player of the required action, the result of their actions, and the final ccore messages.
+Messages are displayed here to inform the player of the required action, the result of their actions, and the final score messages.

 ### **Footer**